The number of startups in India has risen significantly in recent years.

 KFA’s downfall started soon after they purchased the Air Deccan (Bengaluru-based low-cost air carrier) that was going through losses in 2008.
-The company started reporting losses in 2011 and shut its low-cost carrier Kingfisher Red.
+The company reported losses in 2011 and shut its low-cost carrier Kingfisher Red.

-In 2012, Kingfisher’s employees went to strike as they did not receive their salaries.
+In 2012, Kingfisher’s employees went on strike as they did not receive their salaries.
 The Mumbai IT department had to freeze their accounts, and the company reported losses worth $880 million.
-The last nail in the coffin was the suspension of their licence by the Directorate General of Civil Aviation.
+The last nail in the coffin was the suspension of their license by the Directorate General of Civil Aviation.

 There were several other reasons as well, like increasing fuel costs and expanding into the international market.